-If you're new to the Bike Park, all riders should take the Fitzsimmons Express chairlift and ride 'EZ Does It' back down to the village.
+If you're new to the Bike Park, all riders should take the Whistler Village Gondola and get off at the mid station.
+Ride 'EZ Does It' back down to the village.
 Repeat until you feel 100% comfortable on your bike and with the trail.